CorbinStark/Bahamut-Graphics-Library/README.md

 ## Documentation

-The engine utilized aims to simplify the games programming experience.
+This graphics library aims to simplify the games programming experience.
 As such there is only one window, so all functions related to input and drawing are global and can be called from anywhere.

 To initialize the window